 How do they fight over them?
 They offer interest-free credit cards (for the first six months), lower interest rates on loans (for the first year), and other attractive marketing gimmicks (free iPods even).
 These customers make banks much more money than someone caring about their debt load, and they keep meticulous records of every purchase and pay things off quickly.

 This week I have let my imagination run a little wild on the problem of how to help people who spend too much or that are chronically in debt, but at the end of it, the answers are evident:

 The banks will help you, but be careful of the help you get —Big Cajun Man

-It is kind of like the guns don’t kill people, people kill people argument the NRA uses, in an obtuse way of thinking.
-People get into debt trouble because they can’t control their spending, and try to fix their spending issues with more debt, which the bank gladly obliges, and the financial death spiral (TM) begins.
+It is like guns don’t kill people.
+People kill people argument the NRA uses, in an obtuse way of thinking.
+People get into debt trouble because they can’t control their spending and try to fix their spending issues with more debt, which the bank gladly obliges the financial death spiral (TM) begins.